raphaelquast/jupyter_notebook_intro/README.md

-# Enable scrolling the presentation slides
+## Enable scrolling the presentation slides
-some slides might be to large for your screen. in order to enable scrolling the slides go to the **nbextensions** tab and click on **Rise**
+some slides might be to large for your screen. (particularly those that contain code-cells)

+in order to enable scrolling the slides go to the **nbextensions** tab and click on **Rise**
 ![jupyter-page](nbextensions.png)